foodcoops/foodsoft/doc/SETUP_GITPOD.md

 ```

 > Note: The gitpod env is setup to open the front-ends using a preview browser built into the workspace.
 You can also open these in browser tabs by clicking the icon next to address bar.
 Refer gitpod.io docs about [whitelisting workspaces](https://www.gitpod.io/docs/configure/browser-settings#browser-settings) to prevent pop-up blockers from blocking these tabs.

+The main configuration of the Gitpod workspace is in [/.gippod.yml](/.gitpod.yml).
+Check out https://www.gitpod.io/docs/config-gitpod-file for more information.